ducphamle2/seattle-u-cpsc-5210-project/README.md

 python -m coverage report
 ```

+### NOTES:

+You should make sure the python version is python:3.9.16, which is specified in the Dockerfile.
+Using other python versions will lead to unexpected errors

 ## TIPS: you can use Remote Container VSCode extension to open the container with VSCode for local development